What Does it Take to Be a Transit and Railroad Police Officer?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In the United States, there were 4,900 jobs for Transit and Railroad Police Officer in 2016.
+There were about 4,900 jobs for Transit and Railroad Police Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Transit and Railroad Police Officer by 2026.
 Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.

 The states with the most job growth for Transit & Railroad Police Officer are Georgia, Nevada, and Texas.
 Watch out if you plan on working in Maryland, New Jersey, or Washington.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Transit & Railroad Police Officer ranges between $49,380 and $101,470.

 Transit and Railroad Police who work in New Jersey, Washington, or New York, make the highest salaries.